gokaykucuk/specimen02/Readme.md

 # 	🕋 Specimen02

 Specimen02 is a command-line interface library.
-It has a simple to use, extendible interface with command line tools to help you with (also just to show off a little).
+It has a simple to use, extendible interface with command line tools to help you with creating an interface between javascript and terminal.
 It's main focus is simplicity.

 ***Builds should be around ~1 kb.*** Anything more will introduce a refactoring round where it will be lowered back to ~1 kb.